 What is a dream?
 Is it just the expression of a playful subconscious?
 Or do dreams have a deeper meaning?
 Interpreting dreams is an important element in learning who we are.
 It is also a good way to expand our awareness.
 We can do this by recording them and asking the right questions.

-Dream-work or lucid dreaming is one of the spiritual tools we teach and recommend as part of your spiritual practice.
+Lucid dreaming is one of the spiritual tools we teach and recommend as part of your spiritual practice.
+It proves that we not only can experience non-ordinary reality, we can also exert control over it.